 B. Lorraine Smith’s Biography

-B. Lorraine Smith is a writer and independent consultant whose purpose is to contribute to the shift to a regenerative economy, one where society thrives within a healthy biosphere.
-Her areas of expertise inform each other – as a writer, consultant, naturalist and traveler.
+B. Lorraine Smith is a writer and independent consultant whose purpose is to foster the shift to an economy that works in service of life, one where society thrives within a healthy biosphere.
+Her areas of expertise inform each other – as a writer, consultant, ultra-marathoner, textile artisan, and sojourner.

 She describes her approach as “spore-based,” taking a cue from nature about how to evolve and spread important ideas.

-She speaks fluent French, as well as conversational Portuguese, German and Spanish.
+She speaks fluent French and Portuguese, as well as conversational German and Spanish.
 She graduated with an Honours BA, with a focus on German and Religious Studies, from Mount Allison University.